 If you are buying flowers for a wedding or other major occasion, want them delivered, or need a custom arrangement, you’ll probably go with a retail florist.
 Among florists we found big price differences: For one dozen long-stem red roses, we found prices ranging from $15 to $115; and for stargazer lilies prices ranged from $2 to $10 per stem.

 We also found big differences in the service shops offer.
 For example, for the quality of advice provided, some shops were rated “superior” by 60 percent or fewer of their surveyed customers, while others received such favorable scores from 90 percent or more.

-While you have several options if you need to have flowers delivered outside the Bay Area, we strongly advise you to deal directly with a florist you trust—either one located in the recipient’s area or one located here in the Bay Area that will find an out-of-town florist and coordinate the transaction.
+While you have several options if you need to have flowers delivered outside the Bay Area, we strongly advise dealing directly with a florist you trust—either one in the recipient’s area or one located here that will find an out-of-town florist and coordinate the transaction.